 And I have 4 new pie recipes for you this week, starting with banoffee pie.
 ‘Tis the season!

 What is Banoffee Pie?

 Many people don’t quite get it!
 A popular English dessert, banoffee pie = bananas + toffee.
 A rich combination of different textures and flavors, banoffee pie combines a cookie/biscuit or graham cracker crust with silky dulce de leche, bananas, and homemade whipped cream.
 I normally have impeccable self control around all the desserts I bake, but I literally could not put down my fork with this pie.
 Between the soft, crunchy, creamy, gooey, and sweet– there’s no denying banoffee pie’s allure.
 You’ll be hooked.

 Adding to its appeal, banoffee pie is the EASIEST pie you’ll ever make.
 The 3 ingredient graham cracker crust is pre-baked, but that’s all the oven time required.
+Just like in strawberry cream cheese pie, baking the crust makes the whole pie more sturdy.
 Layer the remaining ingredients on top, then refrigerate until ready to dig in.
+That’s it!

 What is Dulce de Leche?

 Dulce de leche is similar to caramel, but a little sweeter and creamier.
 It’s prepared by slowly heating sugar and milk until everything caramelizes.
 If we’re getting all scientific, I learned that a lot of the flavor comes from the Maillard reaction.
 Interesting!
 Dulce de leche is Spanish for candy made/of milk.
 There are a few ways to prepare dulce de leche including:

 - The classic method of cooking down and constantly stirring milk and sugar